Anton Marty

-Martin Anton Maurus Marty ([ˈmarti]; 18 October 1847 – 1 October 1914) was a Swiss-born Austrian philosopher and Catholic priest.
-He specialized in philosophy of language, philosophy of psychology and ontology.
+Martin Anton Maurus Marty ([ˈmarti]; 18 October 1847 – 1 October 1914) was a Swiss-born Austrian philosopher.
+He specialized in philosophy of language, philosophy of psychology, and ontology.

 Biography

 Marty was a student and follower of Franz Brentano, his teacher at the University of Würzburg in 1868–70.
 He was ordained in 1870, but resigned from the priesthood in 1872.